Mateusz-Szmorlinski/AI-prompt-manager/README.md

 ## How to Setup and Use

-To use the AI Prompt Manager on your local machine, follow these steps:
+To use the Prompt Manager on your local machine, follow these steps:

 1. Clone the repository to your local machine using your command line interface:
     - `git clone https://github.com/Mateusz-Szmorlinski/AI-prompt-manager.git`